 - waist or hip measurements

-- proportion or distribution of fat
+- the proportion or distribution of fat

-- proportion of muscle mass
+- the proportion of muscle mass

-For this reason, the waist-to-hip ratio (WHR) is a useful tool for calculating whether a person has a healthy weight and size.
+The higher the waist measurement in proportion to the hips, the greater this risk.
+For this reason, the WHR is a useful tool for calculating whether a person has a moderate weight and size.

 What does it mean?

 Optimal WHR differs between sex at birth and ethnicities, according to an

 Having a high WHR can put people at a

 The following are average values for WHRs and their associations with health risks.